mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 to call other chaincodes from a FPC chaincode; as this is a useful feature often used by chaincode applications, we intend to support this functionality in a future release.

 - Multiple FPC Channels: The current version only supports a single FPC Channel; it is our intention to support arbitrary numbers of Channels of both FPC and regular Fabric in future releases.

+- Trusted Ledger State Snapshot:
+  Currently, the Trusted Ledger keeps the ledger meta-data state in secure memory only, i.e., it does not persist it.
+  This means that on restart of the peer, the complete transaction-log has to be re-read and also limits how large the ledger meta state can be.
+  In a future release, we will add secure storage of the meta-data state which will address both of these concerns and will provide better restart performance and better scalability.

 # Drawbacks
 [drawbacks]: #drawbacks